Pabau GO app

 Pro Tip

-Cost per lead (CPL) shows how much each enquiry or consultation request costs to generate.
+Cost per lead (CPL) shows how much each inquiry or consultation request costs to generate.

 Track it by channel to see where performance is strongest.
-If Google Ads brings leads at $40 and Facebook Ads at $120, you know exactly where to shift spend.
-This is especially important when running PPC campaigns, where costs can escalate quickly without close monitoring.
+If Google Ads brings leads at $40 and Facebook Ads at $120, you know where to shift spend.
+This matters most with PPC campaigns, where costs escalate quickly without close monitoring.

 Consultation booking rate is the percentage of leads that become confirmed consultation appointments.

-If CPL is low but bookings lag, the issue usually sits after the lead arrives.
-In most cases, it’s follow-up speed or the intake process rather than the marketing itself.
+If CPL is low but bookings lag, the problem sits after the lead arrives.
+In most cases it is follow-up speed or the intake process rather than the marketing itself.

 Patient retention rate shows how many patients return after their first visit.